qdevelopergithub/LAMP/README.md

 [![Deploy to Azure Fully Configurable](http://azuredeploy.net/deploybutton.png)]()

 Step 4: Clicking the button will take you to the Azure Portal page as below:

+NOTE:  All of the deployment options require you to provide a valid SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
+Other key formats such as ED25519 and ECDSA are not supported.
+If you are unfamiliar with SSH then you should read this [article](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) which will explain how to generate a key using the Windows Subsystem for Linux (it's easy and takes only a few minutes).
+If you are new to SSH, remember SSH is a key pair solution.
+What this means is you have a public key and a private key, and the one you will be using to deploy your template is the public key.

 [![Deploy to Azure Fully Configurable](https://github.com/qdevelopergithub/LAMP/blob/master/images/template.png)]()